sktime/elections/provisions/contributions.md

 #### Substantial contributions

-As a reference figure, substantial contributions are of a cumulative 50 working hour equivalent.
+As a reference figure, substantial contributions are of a cumulative 50 working hour equivalent or more.

 Where substantial contributions are referenced, they are typically considered within a time period - such time periods are part of the reference context.